-Peace Action is a national, grassroots organization committed to organizing a citizen movement.
+Peace Action is a national, grassroots organization committed to organizing a powerful peace movement.

-Peace Action advocates for a foreign policy that embodies the best values of the American people.
-By mobilizing diverse constituencies through grassroots action we work to:
+Peace Action advocates for a foreign policy that embodies our best values.
+By mobilizing diverse constituencies through grassroots action, we work to:

 Achieve a world free of nuclear weapons in the future while stopping the development, testing, spread and use of those weapons today;

 Promote resolution of international conflicts through cooperation and diplomacy;

 Advance national spending priorities that meet the nation’s real security and domestic needs;

 Protect human rights around the world by controlling the global trade in lethal weapons;

 Ensure no one is denied the opportunity to participate in making decisions that affect the common good.

 Peace Action is the nation’s largest grassroots peace network with chapters and affiliates in states across the country.
 We organize our network to place pressure on Congress and the administration through write-in campaigns, internet actions, grassroots lobbying and direct action.
 Through a close relationship with progressive members of Congress, we play a key role in devising strategies to move forward peace legislation.
 As a leading member of various coalitions, we lend our expertise and large network to achieving common goals.

 For over 60 years, Peace Action has worked for an environment where all are free from violence and war.
 We understand that long-standing global conflicts require long-term solutions and that U.S. foreign policy has a lasting effect on the world.
 We are working to promote a new U.S. foreign policy that is based on peaceful support for human rights and democracy, eliminating the threat of weapons of mass destruction, and cooperation with the world community.
 We organize against pre-emptive wars, and advocate for the withdrawal of U.S. troops and contractors from the endless wars across the Middle East.